About Us

 Payment

 We are required to charge 5% Goods and Services Tax (GST) to every booking.
+You can take a look at the “What’s Included” tab on our program webpage to learn what other fees are needed.

 Generally, visa costs, personal expenses and the travel arrangement to your destination are not included in your program fees.
-We will inform you at the time of your application about the additional costs that have to paid.

 This depends on the program you booked and at what point in the booking/application process you want to cancel.
 Have a look at our Terms & Conditions for more information.